-Located in Diamante, this beachfront hotel is connected to the convention center, 0.3 mi (0.4 km) from Playa Revolcadero, and 3 mi (4.9 km) from Bahia de Puerto Marques.
-El Revolcadero is 2.2 mi (3.6 km) away.
+Located in Acapulco, this beachfront hotel is connected to the convention center and within 3 mi (5 km) of Playa Revolcadero, El Revolcadero, and Bahia de Puerto Marques.
+Playa Majahua and Papagayo Beach are also within 12 mi (20 km).

 Gardens and umbrella-dotted sundecks surround this hotel facing Acapulco Bay; inside, the hotel offers an Orthodox synagogue, Mikveh Tevila, Shabbat elevator, and kosher restaurant.

 Set above Condesa Beach in the Hotel Zone on the waterfront, this family-friendly resort is built around the hillside's giant boulders, with staircases leading to the soft golden sand on Acapulco Bay.

 Located in Costera Acapulco, this beachfront hotel is next to a golf course and within a 15-minute walk of Acapulco Golf Club, Diana the Huntress, and Diana Galleries Mall.
 Acapulco Convention Center and Plaza Bahia are also within 1 mi (2 km).

 Known for its beautiful beaches, eclectic art, delicious food and active outdoors lifestyle, Acapulco, Mexico is a great place for a traveler with a taste for the tropics.
 Book your stay at one of Acapulco's all-inclusive resorts today, and get started planning your next adventure.